 David B. Henry has served as a member of our board of directors since January 2018.
 Mr. Henry served as Chief Executive Officer of Kimco Realty Corporation (NYSE: KIM) ("Kimco") from December 2009 to January 2016, as Vice Chairman of Kimco from May 2001 to January 2016 and in other capacities at Kimco.
-Before joining Kimco in April 2001, Mr. Henry served in various capacities at GE Capital Real Estate ("GE Capital") since 1978, including as GE Capital's Senior Vice President and Chief Investment Officer from 1998 to 2001.
+Before joining Kimco in April 2001, Mr. Henry served in various capacities at GE Capital since 1978, including as GE Capital's Senior Vice President and Chief Investment Officer from 1998 to 2001.
 Mr. Henry also served as Chairman of GE Capital's Investment Committee and as a member of its Credit Committee.
 Before joining GE Capital, Mr. Henry served as Vice President for Republic Mortgage Investors from 1973 to 1978.
-Mr. Henry serves on the Board of Directors of Healthpeak Properties, Inc. (NYSE: PEAK) since January 2004; Tanger Outlet Centers (NYSE: SKT), a publicly traded shopping center REIT, since January 2016; and Fairfield County Bank, a private Connecticut mutual savings bank, since July 2010.
-Mr. Henry previously served on the boards of VEREIT, Inc. (NYSE: VER), a publicly traded net lease REIT from September 2015 until its acquisition by Realty Income Corporation (NYSE: O) in November 2021, and Columbia Property Trust (NYSE: CXP), a REIT, from January 2016 until its acquisition by affiliates of PIMCO in December 2021.
+Mr. Henry serves on the Board of Directors of Healthpeak Properties, Inc. (NYSE: PEAK) since January 2004; VEREIT, Inc. (NYSE: VER), a publicly traded net lease REIT, since September 2015; Tanger Outlet Centers (NYSE: SKT), a publicly traded shopping center REIT, since January 2016; Columbia Property Trust (NYSE: CXP) since January 2016; and Fairfield County Bank, a private Connecticut mutual savings bank, since July 2010.
 Mr. Henry is a past trustee and served as 2011-2012 Chairman of the International Council of Shopping Centers, and was a former Vice Chairman of the Board of Governors of the National Association of Real Estate Investment Trusts.
 Mr. Henry serves on the real estate advisory boards of New York University, Baruch College, Bucknell University, ALTO Real Estate Funds and Pine Tree LLC, and is a past member of the Columbia University Real Estate Forum.
 Mr. Henry is also the co-founder of Peaceable Street Capital, an equity lender for income producing commercial real estate properties.
 Mr. Henry received a B.S. in Business Administration from Bucknell University and an M.B.A. from the University of Miami in Miami, Florida.